xiaohaoChen/rrc_detection/README.md

    cd $CAFFE_ROOT/data/KITTI-car/
    ./extrach_car_label.sh
    ```
    Before create the LMDB files.
 The labels should be converted to VOC type.
 We provide some matlab scripts to finish this.
-The scripts are in `$CAFFE_ROOT/data/convert_labels/`.\<br>
+The scripts are in `$CAFFE_ROOT/data/convert_labels/`.
-   Just modify line 4 in converlabels.m (`root_dir = '/your/path/to/KITTI/';`) to your path to kitti, and run the script.
+   Just modify converlabels.m (`line 4: root_dir = '/your/path/to/KITTI/';`) to your path to kitti.
 VOC type labels will be generated in `$KITTI_ROOT/training/labels_2car/xml/`.
    ```Shell
    cd $CAFFE_ROOT/data/KITTI-car/
    # Create the trainval.txt, test.txt, and test_name_size.txt in data/KITTI-car/